davestewart/davestewart-content/content/blog/programming/terminal-tricks/index.md

 description: Various ways to destructure variables to maintain type safety
 ---

-# 6 type-safe ways to destructure in TypeScript
+# 6 terminal tips to make you more productive